The Scene Objects panel

-- In the Scene Objects panel, right-click the name of the script and choose Properties from the list of available actions to open the script's Properties panel.
+- In the Object Structure panel, right-click the name of the script and choose Properties from the list of available actions to open the script's Properties panel.

 Open the Script component's Properties panel and select a script from the Script dropdown menu.